– – –

 “A system of rules which the user interacts with, by applying reversible actions on the system, trying to solve a deductive logic problem defined by the rules.”

 A puzzle can be solved simply by studying the initial setup, learning the rules and exhausting all possible logical operations based on the initial state.
-A human user cannot do this due to our limited mental faculties, which is where the challenge of puzzles lie.
-We have to experiment with the actions to find shortcuts and new connections between rules, which allow us, in the end, to solve the puzzle.
+A human user cannot do this due to our limited mental faculties, which is where the challenge lies.
+We have to experiment with the available actions to find shortcuts and new connections between rules, which allow us, in the end, to solve the problem.